Samsung Galaxy Z Flip 3

 The Samsung Galaxy Z Flip 3 (stylized as Samsung Galaxy Z Flip3, sold as Samsung Galaxy Flip 3 in certain territories) is a foldable smartphone that is part of the Samsung Galaxy Z series.
-It was revealed by Samsung Electronics on August 11, 2021 at the Samsung Unpacked event alongside the Z Fold 3.
-It is the successor to the Samsung Galaxy Z Flip, although it is branded as the Flip 3 to align with the branding of the accompanying Fold model.
+It was revealed by Samsung Electronics on August 11, 2021 at the Galaxy Unpacked event alongside the Z Fold 3.
+It is the successor to the original Z Flip as part of the company's series of clamshell style phones with flexible displays, although it is branded as the Flip 3 to align with the branding of the accompanying Fold model.

+The Galaxy Z Flip 3 was succeeded by the Galaxy Z Flip 4 in 2022.

 Specifications

 Design

-The Z Flip 3 uses the same clamshell design as the first Z Flip with an aluminum frame, it has 6.7-in display protected by ultra-thin glass made by Samsung that can be folded into a space of 4.2-in.
+The Z Flip 3 uses the same clamshell design as the first Z Flip with an aluminum frame, it has a 6.7-inch display protected by ultra-thin glass made by Samsung that can be folded into a space of 4.2-in.
 Once it is folded, the Samsung logo shows up by the center of the hinge.
-This logo design and placement is identical to its previous model Samsung Galaxy Z Flip.
-It also adopts 1.9 inch cover screen, which is a most notable change from 1.1 inches in the previous model.
-This change in cover screen enables users to download widgets such as music, weather, alarm, timer, voice recorder, today's schedule, Samsung Health, and bluetooth.
+This logo design and placement is identical to its previous model, the Galaxy Z Flip.
+It also adopts 1.9-inch cover screen, which is a most notable change from 1.1-inches in the previous model.
+This change in cover screen enables users to download widgets such as Music, Weather, Alarm, Timer, Voice recorder, Today's schedule, Samsung Health, and Bluetooth.

-The Samsung Galaxy Z Flip 3 is available in four colors: Cream, Phantom Black, Green, and Lavender.
+The Galaxy Z Flip 3 is available in four colors: Cream, Phantom Black, Green, and Lavender.

 There are also colors exclusive to the Bespoke Edition: Grey, White, Pink, Blue, and Yellow.
 This edition is a collaboration with Samsung's Bespoke refrigerator that enables customers to freely customize the colors of the fridge doors.
-Following the same concept, Samsung Galaxy Z Flip 3 Bespoke Edition also provides color customizing services.
-Customers get to mix and match the five colors for top and bottom part of the phone.
-Unlike the official edition, which the color of hinge changes based on the color of the phone, the color of hinge from the Bespoke edition is limited to silver and black.
+Following the same concept, The Galaxy Z Flip 3 Bespoke Edition also provides color customizing services.
+Customers get to mix and match the five colors for the top and bottom part of the phone.
+Unlike the official edition, in which the color of hinge changes based on the color of the phone, the color of hinge from the Bespoke edition is limited to silver and black.